homel-dev/memory-steward/docs/01_overview.md

 - Reference memory is never belief
 - Static memory is never silently changed
 - Existing contracts are immutable without approval
+- Builder and Steward prompts are separate species and MUST NOT be merged.
+- A single model invocation MUST NOT serve both Builder and Steward roles simultaneously.
+- Prompt assembly MUST preserve canonical memory precedence order.
+- Steward prompts MUST NOT contain conversational shaping rules intended for Builder.
+- Builder prompts MUST NOT contain extraction/classification rules intended for Steward.

 [cite_start]Violation is a **system design error**. [cite: 612]